rawan2/Udacity-DAND-P2/README.md

 # Udacity-DAND-P2
 Investigate a Dataset (Medical Appointment No Shows!!)

-for this project you need to download files and open it in jupyter and the language Python
+this project Medical Appointment No Shows dataset collects information from 100k medical appointments in Brazil and is focused on the question of whether or not patients show up for their appointment.